nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/storybook-migrate-stories-to-6-2.md

 # storybook-migrate-stories-to-6-2

-Migrates stories to match the new syntax in v6.2 where the component declaration should be in the default export.
+Migrate stories to match the new syntax in v6.2 where the component declaration should be in the default export.

 ## Usage